gujor/kotlin-multiplatform-experiment/README.md

 }
 ```

 Kotlin generics are translated to the less powerful Objective-C [lightweight](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/using_imported_lightweight_generics_in_swift) generics.
-To keep the Swift codebase nice and ergonomic we need to introduce a mapping layer that converts the shared Objective-C framework to idiomatic Swift.
+To keep the Swift codebase nice and ergonomic we need to introduce a mapping layer that converts the shared Objective-C framework to idiomatic Swift, and in this case, transform the `Result<T>` class to a `Swift.Result<T, Error>` type.

-Also, the [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html) type above, which represents something that can't be instantiated (like Swift's [Never](https://developer.apple.com/documentation/swift/never)), is lost in the translation from Kotlin to Objective-C, and is an another example of something that need to be taken care of in the "swiftify" layer.
+Also, the [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html) type above, which represents something that can't be instantiated (like Swift's [Never](https://developer.apple.com/documentation/swift/never)), is lost in the translation from Kotlin to Objective-C, and is an another example of something that needs to be taken care of in the "swiftify" layer.

 The amount of work involved in keeping this mapping layer up to date with changes in the shared framework will be crucial for the success of KMM.

-To convert the shared `Result<T>` class to `Swift.Result<T, KotlinThrowable>` this extension can be used:
+To transform the shared `Result<T>` class to `Swift.Result<T, KotlinThrowable>` this extension can be used:

 ```
 extension Swift.Result